The Public Trustee as Financial Administrator

 Things you cannot do while the Public Trustee is your administrator

 - You cannot take out any loans.
-This includes but is not limited to loans from Centrelink (unless the Guardianship and Administration Board has stated you are to manage your own pension), a bank, credit union or personal finance companies.
+This includes but is not limited to loans from Centrelink (unless the Tribunal has stated you are to manage your own pension), a bank, credit union or personal finance companies.

 - You cannot sign a hire purchase agreement.